taf2/curb/README.markdown

 If you do use another platform and experience problems, or if you can expand on the above instructions, please report the issue at http://github.com/taf2/curb/issues

+On Ubuntu, the dependencies can be satisfied by installing the following packages:
+    $ sudo apt-get install libcurl3 libcurl3-gnutls libcurl4-openssl-dev

 Curb has fairly extensive RDoc comments in the source.
 You can build the documentation with: